 Sparland is a tiny village located in the state of Illinois.
 With a population of 358 people and just one neighborhood, Sparland is the 771st largest community in Illinois.

-When you are in Sparland, you'll notice that it is more blue-collar than most other communities in America.
-43.31% of Sparland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sparland is a blue-collar town, with 43.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sparland is a village of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Sparland who work in healthcare (7.64%), management occupations (7.64%), and office and administrative support (7.01%).

 As is often the case in a small village, Sparland doesn't have a public transportation system that people use for their commute.